MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex2_Notebooks.md

 7. In the Azure Sentinel Workspace, select **Notebooks**.

 8. Next, you need to select an AzureML Workspace.
-Select **Configurate AML Workspace** and then click  **Create new AML workspace** button in the command bar.
+Select **Configure Azure Machine Learning** and then click  **Create new AML workspace** button in the command bar.

 9. In the Subscription box, select your subscription.